d12frosted/elpa-mirror/gnu/wrap-search-readme.txt

 they do,

         C-u C-s  do case-sensitive search
-    C-u C-u C-s  do revere search, direction north from point C-u C-u C-u C-s  do case-sensitive, reverse search
+    C-u C-u C-s  do reverse search, direction north from point C-u C-u C-u C-s  do case-sensitive, reverse search

 and for `wrap-search-again', using a corresponding interface